The 30-Hour Week: Systems That Run Your $50K–$75K Business Without You

 Strategic work percentage: 38% → 81%

-3 major initiatives were completed that were languishing for months
+3 major initiatives completed that had been languishing for months

 Revenue: $68K → $76.4K from strategic work outcomes